Welcome To Chet Nichols' Music & Media Web Site

 Welcome to Chet Nichols' Music & Creative Media Site.

 Chet Nichols is a long-time, award-winning, American singer-songwriter, multi-instrumentalist, instrumental compose, producer, arranger and recording artist.
-Chet is also an award-winning creative director, media producer, designer, author and more.
+Chet is also an award-winning creative director, media producer, designer and novelist author.
+He also makes a great hand-made margarita, bowl of buttered popcorn and award-winning chili.

 When Chet began this new website, he wanted to create a unique web experience for his visitors.
 First, he wanted current music, news, reviews and insights available to the people visiting the site.
 At the same time, he wanted the site to be like a historical scrapbook with old pictures, stories and information.
 So, as the site progresses, more and more historical data, music, pictures and stories will be added to make this site more and more like a scrapbook.
 So, as the site grows and grows it will become vast and deep.